AgentMC/Sao19/Translate/En/Part4.md

 Knight commander Fanatio whispered rocking her wavy black hair.

-"Currently, all high-level clerics of Centoria are supposed to be under the command of Human World Army or...... or this unity conference.
+"Currently, all high-level clerics of Centoria are supposed to be under the command of Human World Army or...... or duirectly of this Union Council.
 So, it’s either we’ve got rebels among our staff or…"

 ── Dark Territory's sacred art master work?